 Trail Canyon Falls

 To get to the trailhead: From the 210 Freeway in Sunland, between Pasadena and the junction of the 5 and 405 Freeways, head north on Sunland Boulevard until it becomes Foothill Boulevard.
 After another mile, turn left on Mount Gleason Avenue.
 One and a third miles later, make a right on Big Tujunga Canyon Road.
-After 3.4 miles, turn left up a hard-to-spot road (a sign for Trail Canyon Trail is visible from the opposite direction).
-Follow this road for half a mile to a large parking lot where the hike begins (bear right at one intersection along the road to descend into the canyon).
+After 3.4 miles, turn left up the hard-to-spot Trail Canyon Road. (a sign for Trail Canyon Trail is visible from the opposite direction).
+Follow this road for 0.4 miles to a large parking lot where the hike begins (bear right at one intersection along the road to descend into the canyon).

 Trailhead address: 19600 North Trail Canyon Road, Angeles National Forest, Tujunga, CA 91042

-This 7.5-mile round-trip hike starts on the north side of the range and ascends La Tuna Canyon to reach the highest summit in the Verdugo Mountains.
+This 7.5-mile round trip hike on the north side of the Verdugo Mountains ascends from La Tuna Canyon to the highest summit in the range.

 This 5.33-mile round trip hike in Placerita Canyon Natural Area follows Canyon Trail to the ruins of Walker Ranch and Waterfall Trail to an elusive falls in a sylvan canyon.